 Niseko has been for many years the top destination for Australian skiers.
 More recently, the region has been getting exposure among the Asian market as well.
 For frequent travelers in Asia, most options available in Niseko are what is usually called holiday homes.
 To help you find out what is best suited for your needs, I will guide you through what’s available for a stay in Niseko!

-First Question: What is the difference between hotels and holiday homes?
+Question 1: What is the difference between hotels and holiday homes?

 You will usually have access to a concierge service desk in a hotel.
 Some also offer a gym, a swimming pool, a restaurant or even an onsen.
 The rooms are often en-suite with bathrooms and toilets.
 A daily housekeeping service is commonly offered.